adambelko/adambelko/README.md

 I'm a Software Engineer with a passion for always learning something new.

--   Currently learning React and Ruby
+-   Currently learning React and Ruby on Rails

 -   Feel free to contact me on: belkoadam@gmail.com